nomike/scms/README.md

 __Note:__ Please look at `templatehelper.py` for a documentation of the available functions.

 # The default template
-SCMS ships with a default template (and for the moment it is not possible to have any other templates ;-)).
-This section describes some quirks of that template.
+SCMS ships with a default template.
+__Note:__ It is now possible to add your own template.
+Just enable it in 'config.yaml'.
+More on template structures below, This section describes some quirks of that template.

 ## Image galleries
 If a folder contains a subfolder "image", an image gallery is created using all the files within that "image"-subfolder.
 The images are not downsized, no thumbnails are being generated.
 The images are displayed in a responsive grid and can be enlarged to a modal image brosser when being clicked.

+# Writing templates
+sscm is a flask application and thus relies on it's template engine.
+If you want to add your own template, just add a folder to the 'templates' folder and set it in config.yaml.

+The minimum content of a template is: static/ directory.html error.html

+## Mandatory elements
+### static/
+A folder intended to use static files.
+You can put css, javscript and images files there which are supposed to be used by the template.

+### directory.html
+This template is called for rendering directories.
+It can of course include other directories.
+See the default template for examples.

+### error.html
+This template is used to render error pages (e.g. HTTP/404).

+## Specific error template
+Optionally you could create templates for specific erro codes.
+The name has to be <errorcode>.html (e.g. '404.html').
+If no specific error template is found, sscm falls back to 'error.html'.